dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-now, let's implement the `stack` interface with a class that uses a list to maintain the stack:
+Now, let's implement the `stack` interface with a class that uses a list to maintain the stack:

 ```java
 import java.util.arraylist;